qrvey/partner-portal/docs/composer/07-Creating Charts/07-Chart Types/ms-combo.md

 ### Sorting
 Multiseries Combo Charts can be sorted by their selected category column, or either of the value columns used in them.
 Choose the column that you wish to sort your chart by, from the dropdown list and select the sorting direction (ascending or descending) from the icons under the dropdown.

-For more information, see [Sorting](../../chart-builder/sorting.md).
+For more information, see [Sorting](../sorting.md).

 ### Layers
-Add a [Trend Line](../../dataviews/chart-builder/chart-configuration/layers.md#trend-line) or a [Reference Line](../../dataviews/chart-builder/chart-configuration/layers.md#reference-line) to your Multiseries Combo Charts.
+Add a [Trend Line](../09-Configure%20charts/chart-layers.md#trend-line) or a [Reference Line](../09-Configure%20charts/chart-layers.md#reference-line) to your chart to allow users to visually compare the data against some set trend or reference value.

 ### Format
-The [Conditional Formatting](../../dataviews/chart-builder/chart-configuration/format.md#small-multiples#conditional-formatting) option is available in Multiseries Combo Charts.
+The [Conditional Formatting](../09-Configure%20charts/chart-format.md#small-multiples#conditional-formatting) option is available in Multiseries Combo Charts.

 ### Filters
 You can also add Filters to your data by expanding the Filters section in the configuration panel or by clicking on the Filters button in the toolbar above the canvas.